disit/siiMobilityProject/A05-Alg-OttimDelivering/README.md

-# Module or tool name
+# Algorithms Optimized Delivering
-Copyright owner e.g. "Copyright (C) 2017 Acme http://www.acme.org - Acme srl"
+Copyright (C) 2017 GOL Lab http://webgol.dinfo.unifi.it/ - University of Florence"

-Brief description and links to documents where to find details and links to online tools
+Brief description and links to documents where to find details and links to online tools A demo is available at http://servicemap.disit.org

 **Dependencies:**